jbruws/acsim/README.md

 The engine is still in active development.
 Expect some bugs, missing features and drastic changes in design.

 ## Installation

+Here's the dependency list:

+- `cargo`
+- `git`
+- `sqlite3` (if you will use SQLite database)
+- `postgresql` (if you will use Postgres database)

 ### Manual installation
-#### 1. PostgreSQL Installation

-1. Debian/Ubuntu-based systems:

-    `# apt install postgresql`

-2. Arch-based systems:

-    `# pacman -S postgresql`

-3. Then, start and enable the service.

-    *If you use OpenRC as your init system, install `postgresql-openrc` for service scripts!*

-    `# systemctl enable postgresql && systemctl start postgresql`

-    or

-    `# rc-update add postgresql default && rc-service postgres start`

-#### 2. ACSIM configuration

 1. Clone the repository:

     `git clone https://github.com/jbruws/acsim.git`

     `cd acsim`

-2. Once you're in the `acsim` directory, run the `setup.sh` script with the username you wish to use to create and modify databases.
+2. Once you're in the `acsim` directory, run the `setup.sh` script, either with `SQLITE` argument and no username or `POSTGRES` argument and username you wish to use to connect to the database.
+Here's examples:

+    `./setup.sh POSTGRES postgres`

-    `./setup.sh [postgres_username]`
+    `./setup.sh SQLITE`

-3. OPTIONAL: you can add password protection to Postgres.
-This will be especially useful if you're running Postgres on a machine with multiple users.
-Enter the shell:

-    `psql -U [postgres_username]`

-    and change the password for your user:

-    `[postgres_username]=# \password`

-    A prompt will appear.
-Enter the new password twice and `exit` from the shell.

-    Edit the `config.json` file from the `acsim`'s project directory to include the new password in the `db_password` field.

-    Finally, you need to edit the `/var/lib/postgres/data/pg_hba.conf` and replace `trust` (in the `METHOD` field) with `md5` in all lines where it's present.

-    Now your Postgres installation requires a password for interacting with databases.
-ACSIM will use the password from the config for connection.
+    View the `.env` file and check it for any errors.

-5. Finally, run the program:
+4. Finally, run the program:

     `cargo run`